Squirrels are a natural part of the environment, but they become pests when they cause damage to homes and property.

 - In other states, a squirrel species may be listed as unprotected, but a valid hunting license is still required to take them.

-- For these reasons, it is critical that homeowners know their state and local laws, or consult a pest management professional, prior to initiating control efforts.
+- For these reasons, it is critical that homeowners know their state and local laws, or consult a pest management professional, before initiating control efforts.

 That said, there are ways to control squirrel invasion and damage through prevention: